Whoaa512/starred/README.md

 ## Others

 - [rochacbruno/py2rs](https://github.com/rochacbruno/py2rs) - A quick reference guide for the Pythonista in the process of becoming a Rustacean
-- [heejkoo/Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models) - A collection of resources and papers on Diffusion Models and Score-matching Models, a darkhorse in the field of Generative Models
+- [heejkoo/Awesome-Diffusion-Models](https://github.com/heejkoo/Awesome-Diffusion-Models) - A collection of resources and papers on Diffusion Models
 - [shubhamgrg04/awesome-diagramming](https://github.com/shubhamgrg04/awesome-diagramming) - A curated collection of diagramming tools used by leading software engineering teams
 - [cpressey/Facts-about-State-Machines](https://github.com/cpressey/Facts-about-State-Machines) - I hold the opinion that state machines are underrated
 - [joaocarvalhoopen/How_to_learn_modern_Rust](https://github.com/joaocarvalhoopen/How_to_learn_modern_Rust) - A guide to the adventurer.